 According to Alex Häusler, co-founder of Bonebridge: “We started in 2018, so a little more than three years ago, and we are focusing on osteosynthesis implants and instruments.
 Our goal essentially is what’s written underneath our logo: to reduce complexity.
 We want to do this not only with the implants and instruments in mind, but essentially across the board, with everything we do.

-“We started interacting with Qarad pretty early on, only a few months after we began operations, essentially because of this reducing complexity approach.
+“We started interacting with IFUcare pretty early on, only a few months after we began operations, essentially because of this reducing complexity approach.
 For us, it just wasn’t imaginable to start a company in the twenty-first century and hand out paper IFUs.
 We knew we wanted to go digital.

-“We were looking around at what options there were and were made aware of Qarad through one of our regulatory consultants.
-The decision to go with Qarad was based on the calls we had with the company at the beginning, at the demonstration stage, and just while using the tool itself.
+“We were looking around at what options there were and were made aware of IFUcare through one of our regulatory consultants.
+The decision to go with IFUcare was based on the calls we had with the company at the beginning, at the demonstration stage, and just while using the tool itself.
 The knowledge that the platform was used not only by small companies, like us, but by big players as well, helped with our decision.”

-With its experience working with companies of all sizes, Qarad’s capabilities are particularly attractive to start-ups such as Bonebridge.
+With its experience working with companies of all sizes, IFUcare’s capabilities are particularly attractive to start-ups such as Bonebridge.
 Not only does it mean that the company can support organisations when they are new, but its ability to work with major players means that start-ups do not have to worry about outgrowing the company and needing to search for a new partnership further down the line.

 “When you launch a company and start developing products, the learning curve at the beginning is really steep,” Häusler explains.
 “The changes to IFUs at the beginning can be relatively high as you get a lot of customer feedback, as well as feedback from the certification bodies.
 Maybe the IFU or the surgical technique that you created initially and printed isn’t up to date anymore, and then what do you do?
 You must recall them and send out additional information to all of your users.
 This didn’t really seem to be a valid solution.”